steph1111/Computational-chem/README.md

 ### [sig_float »](https://github.com/steph1111/PERCISE/tree/main/sig_float)

-This module provides the infastructure to preform calculations that behave according to signficant figure rules.
-An instance of the sig_float class may be added, subtracted, multiplied, or divided with another sig_float using standard operators and the resultant will retain the proper number of signifiant figures.
+This module provides the infrastructure to preform calculations that behave according to significant figure rules.
+An instance of the sig_float class may be added, subtracted, multiplied, or divided with another sig_float using standard operators.
+The resultant will retain the proper number of significant figures.
+Units can optionally be provided.